lithium0003/ccViewer/README.md

 In version 1.4.0, Chromecast support added.
 Please keep the app foreground and not lock the device while casting to Chromecast.

+In version 2.0.0, rewrite for iOS26 and broken features fix.

 ## how to compile
 if you did not set up, run these commands.